utexas-wp/utexas-eid-auth-umich/README.md

   - https://github.com/SAML-Toolkits/php-saml/blob/master/advanced_settings_example.php

 ## Overriding configuration on a specific site
 Otions defined in `wpsa-options.php` are the defaults for UT sites on Pantheon.
 If for some reason you want to override anything set here, create your own mini-plugin.
-See `utexas-eid-auth-overrides.php.example`.
+See `utexas-eid-auth-overrides.php`. **NOTE:** You will need to uncomment the lines indicated in that file to make it active.